BIDS/repro-case-studies/case-studies/cboettig.md

 `knitr` is an R package that is tightly integrated into RStudio and R-markdown, or `.Rmd` format it supports for integrating code, documentation, equations, figures and other components of research into a single document.
-It's key feature is the ability to "knit" or "execute" the document, resulting in the code blocks being run and their output figures, tables, and so forth being displayed in the document.
+Its key feature is the ability to "knit" or "execute" the document, resulting in the code blocks being run and their output figures, tables, and so forth being displayed in the document.
 Text and code are written together in the popular, simple, and flexible markdown format, which is widely recognized